Boundedness of global solutions of a p-Laplacian evolution equation with a nonlinear gradient term: Introduction and main results

-\begin{rem} \begin{enumerate}[(a)] \item For the case $M=0$, the restrictive assumption $u_0\in C^2([0, 1])$ is probably just technical. \item For the critical case $M=M_b$, all solutions must blow up in either finite or infinite time.
-The existence of global solution which are unbounded in $W^{1,\infty}$ norm (that is infinite time gradient blow-up) should occur for some suitable initial data as it is the case for the corresponding semilinear equation, but this still is an open problem.
-Moreover, we know from Proposition \ref{conv} that, even in this case the solutions will converge in $C([0,1])$ to the unique singular steady state.
+\item For the critical case $M=M_b$, all solutions must blow up in either finite or infinite time.
+The existence of global solution which are unbounded in $W^{1,\infty}$ norm (that is infinite time gradient blow-up) should occur for some suitable initial data as it is the case for the corresponding semilinear equation (namely for initial data $u_0$ below the singular steady state), but this still is an open problem.
+Moreover, we know from Proposition \ref{converg} that, even in this case the solutions will converge in $C([0,1])\cap C^1_{loc}((0,1])$ to the unique singular steady state.

 \item Since the technique of Zelenyak to obtain a Lyapunov functional is restricted to the one-dimensional setting, the large time behavior and the boundedness of global solution in $W^{1,\infty}$ norm are still open problems in higher dimension. \end{enumerate}